aya844/Intelligent-Driver/dossierB/README.md

 - had eyes closed
 - was looking away

-At the end:
-score is calculated
+At the end score is calculated (0–1)
-normalized to 0–1

 How to Run